Mist of the Perfume RiverA Documentary by Hung Le and Peter Bucknell

-In 1975, Vietnam's greatest artist, Le Thanh Nhon, gathered his family and escaped the war, on a leaky boat to Australia.
+In 1975, Vietnamese artist, Le Thanh Nhon, gathered his family and escaped on a leaky boat to Australia.

-Three months before his death in 2002, he wrote to his old artist friends hoping that the statues he had sculpted during his life in Vietnam be displayed for the enjoyment of all by the "Mist of the Perfume River”.
+Three months before his death in 2002, he wrote to his old friends hoping that the statues he had sculpted during his life in Vietnam be displayed for the enjoyment of all in the "Mist of the Perfume River”.

 Every evening, at sunset, he and his friends had walked down to the Perfume River where they drank, talked about art, poetry and music and celebrated life.
-Le Thanh Nhon's vision was for his legacy of art to be available to the people of his country and its visitors. ________________________________________________________ This gargantuous task has been thirty-eight years in the making and we have captured Hung’s journey back to his homeland to pay homage, and reconnect with his cultural roots.
+His vision was for his legacy of art to be available to the people of his country and its visitors. ________________________________________________________ This task has been forty years in the making and we have captured Hung’s journey back to his homeland to pay homage, and reconnect with his cultural roots.